Harry Maguire: Senior

+On 6 June 2024, Maguire was dropped from the England squad for Euro 2024 after failing to recover from a calf injury.

 Style of play

-Maguire is known for his composure on the ball as well as his physical strength and presence.
-Maguire is also a powerful and accomplished penalty-kick taker and is notable for his ability to score powerful headers.
+Recognised for his authoritative defending, Maguire is also known for his composure on the ball as well as his physical strength and presence.
+He is also known for his ability to score powerful headers.

 Personal life

 In February 2018, Maguire got engaged to his long-term girlfriend Fern Hawkins after seven years of dating.
 The couple married on 25 June 2022 at the Chateau de Varennes in South Burgundy, France.
-On 3 April 2019, Maguire revealed on his Instagram page that Hawkins had given birth to their first child, a daughter.
+On 3 April 2019, Maguire announced that Hawkins had given birth to their first child, a daughter.
 Maguire and Hawkins had their second daughter on 9 May 2020.